Sipa91/Streamlit_dashboard/README.md

 We have optimized some scripts for our interactive WebApp.
 We created a separate repository for this, which Streamlit.io accesses.

 # Modeling
-- We trained two different models (Logistic Regression & XGBoost) on the features we extracted from the text.
+- We trained and tested several models (see README file and notebooks in modeling folder for more details)
+- Using the features (e.g. benefits, gender words) we extracted from the ad descriptions we trained several classification models.
+In the end we chose the best model in terms of accuracy (XGBoost).
-- Furthermore, we trained two different models (Random Forest & Logistic Regression) on all lemmatized and (by TfidfVectorizer from Scikit-learn) vectorized words.
+- Furthermore, we trained different NLP models on the whole lemmatized and (by TfidfVectorizer from Scikit-learn) vectorized job ads.
+Again we chose the best model in terms of accuracy (logistic regression)
-- Finally, we used the predictions of the four different models as features for training our final model, a logistic regression.
+- Finally, we used the predictions of the the models as features for training our final model, a logistic regression.
-- Our final model´s predictions are in 4 out of 5 cases correct.
+- Our final model´s predictions has an accuracy of above 70%.
 You can find more information about data preprocessing and modeling [here](https://github.com/PetraPi/datascience-Capstone_Job_Ads).

 # Webapp & Deployment
 We used Streamlit to create this Webapp.
 Within this application you can copy and paste a self chosen German job ad and see which female versus male words and which female-oriented benefits are included, as well as your job ad is rather appealing to women or not.

 # Acknowledgement